Updated May 2018

-In the Third Report and Order, the FCC stated "recipients of support are expected to use all equipment purchased with universal service discounts at the particular location, for the specified purpose for a reasonable period of time."
-If equipment is not serving the entities specified on the FCC Form 471 Funding Request Number (FRN) approved by USAC, applicants need to ensure that they have not transferred the equipment in a manner inconsistent with FCC rules.
+Recipients of support are expected to use all equipment purchased with Schools and Libraries (E-rate) Program discounts at the particular location, for the specified purpose, and for a reasonable period of time.
+If equipment is not serving the entities specified in the FCC Form 471 Funding Request Number (FRN) approved by USAC, applicants need to ensure that they have not transferred the equipment in a manner inconsistent with FCC rules.

-Eligible products and services purchased with Schools and Libraries Program discounts cannot be sold, resold, or transferred for money or any other thing of value, with the following exceptions:
+Eligible products and services purchased with E-rate Program discounts cannot be sold, resold, or transferred for money or any other thing of value, with the following exceptions:

-In the following examples, assume that School A, School B, and School C in the same school district are sharing a router installed at School A one year ago and were included as the recipients of service for this FRN.
+In the following examples, assume that School A, School B, and School C in the same school district, are sharing a router installed at School A one year ago and were included as the recipients of service for this FRN.

 Example 1: The same three schools share the router, but the router has been moved from School A to School B. No transfer has occurred because the entities sharing the service have not changed from the original approved FRN.